pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/ubuntu_install.md

 You currently must use MariaDB 10.3, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=Ubuntu&version=10.3).

-Simply enter your system's characteristics there and follow the detailed instructions.
+Simply enter there your system specifications and follow the detailed instructions.

 #### Configuration